chroniicallydiistracted/fantasy-edge/docs/AUDIT_PROMPT.md

 * Explicit Incorrect/Incomplete list with file paths and line spans.
 * Patchset applies cleanly; builds/tests pass locally for web and api.
 * All Fly.io traces removed; stack uses **Vercel + Render + Neon + Upstash** only.
-* No weather content in code, tests, or docs.

 ---